 7.1 Pupil Progress Meetings are held at least three times a year.
 Here, the class teacher meets with the Senior Leadership Team (SLT) to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential learning needs in order for further support to be planned.
-It is the aim of the Trust
+It is the aim of the Trust that our parents are fully involved in their child's education.
+Where a parent has concern about their child's learning it is encouraged that they make contact with the class teacher or SENCo to discuss these concerns.

 - 7.2 Any pupils who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored.
-Schools must bear in mind that this conditions can be aged related and fluctuate over time. - 7.3 Once a pupil has been identified as possibly having SEND there will be additional monitoring by staff in order to gauge their possible difficulties. - 7.4 The child's class teacher will adapt the environment, pedagogy and curriculum to meet individual needs, working closely with the SENCo. - 7.5 The SENCo will be consulted in order to ascertain if further support, advice, training, adaptation and resourcing may be needed. - 7.6 Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+Schools must bear in mind that these conditions can be agerelated and fluctuate over time. - 7.3 As part of the Graduated Response, there is a standardised approach across the trust schools for the recording of a concern and the potential identification of SEND, using standard checklists and indicators for the 4 broad areas of need.
+These are completed by class teacher with the SENDCO and include parents input and used to inform the Assess, Plan, Do, Review process. - 7.4 Once a pupil has been identified as possibly having SEND there will be additional monitoring by staff in order to gauge their possible difficulties. - 7.5 The child's class teacher will adapt the environment, pedagogy and curriculum to meet individual needs, working closely with the SENCo. - 7.6 The SENCo will be consulted in order to ascertain if further support, advice, training, adaptation and resourcing may be needed. - 7.7 Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
 They are encouraged to share information and knowledge with the school.